kauahaymon/kauahaymon/README.md

 `Digital Craftsman`

-I'm currently pursuing a degree in Systems Analysis and Development and enhancing my skills in IT, focusing on aspects such as programming languages, web development, cybersecurity, and more.
-I'm striving to do my best every single day to achieve a high level of expertise to solve effectively real world problems.
-I hope one day to look back and see how many people I've been able to help, whether as a developer or simply as a person.
+I'm pursuing a degree in Systems Analysis and Development and enhancing my skills in software engineering, cybersecurity, and more.
+I do my best every single day to achieve a high level of expertise to solve effectively real world problems.

 💻 Learning **Java**, **Spring Boot** and **Full-Stack Development**.